Autonomous-Motorsports-Purdue/AMP_MCUv1/README.txt

 2) navigate in the Arduino IDE to tools>Board>Boards Manager
 3) Search DUE and install the package that says: Arduino SAM Boards

+After that navigate to tools>Board>Arduino ARM boards>DUE programming port And you should be good to go!